Beloth/Ostston-Work/Guilds/Order of the Anvil.md

 ## Order of the Anvil

+Started in Ostston as an organisation of mercenaries and adventurers this guild has spread throughout Ostston.
+It hires out its members as protection for buildings and caravans, dealing with wandering monsters, and general adventures and it takes a cut of the reward.
+Missions such as these can be taken on by non members but the guild will take a bigger cut as well as saving the most rewarding missions for their own members.
+Membership is earned either through recommendation or through a trial.
+Run by the Grand Marshal their main guild hall is in Ostston with major outpost in all cities and major towns.

 #### Main Characters
 ##### Grand Master
 Jamel Manfield Male Human Leader of the Order.
 Stern man in his late 40's.
 Renown for his skill with the sword